 We provide help and expertise with EU/Polish Visa process and formal invitations when necessary.

 There is no submission deadline.
-We will end the call when the number of chosen scholars reaches 16.
-We will send regular e-mail updates to the candidates, whether chosen or rejected.
-The call has started August 7th and all the 16 slots are free to be taken so far.
+The call will end when the number of chosen scholars reaches 16.
+Candidates will be informed, whether chosen or rejected.

-Please, help us tell everyone about this scholarship!
+Please, help us and spread the word about this scholarship!